 The MORA provides opportunities for assessment of practice learning for each part (year) of the programme.
 During each year of the programme, students are expected to engage at varying levels of proficiency appropriate to their knowledge and understanding during each year of the programme.
 These proficiencies have been mapped against five sections; Antenatal care, Intrapartum care, Postnatal care, Neonatal care and Promoting excellence which can be assessed in a range of placements.
 These are not viewed as separate elements; instead they reflect the continuum of care provided in partnership with women and their families.
 Assessment within the MORA is aligned to the midwifery practice modules' learning outcomes, which are written to reflect the level of study.
 Students are supported by practice supervisors and practice assessors to achieve the proficiencies and expected professional values.
 All proficiencies must be met by the end of the programme.
-Service user feedback is valued within the placements.
+Service user feedback is valued within the programme, with this being sought by the Practice Supervisor or Practice Assessor during the placements.